khmak3/camera_route/README.md

 ## Config

-- By default, it will use /express-docker/config.json store in the image as config
-- User can pass their config by
+- By default, the application uses /express-docker/config.json stored in the image as config.
+Users can pass their configuration by specifying a custom JSON file.
+By
 ```docker run --rm -it --network host --privileged -v <path of config.json>:/express-docker/config.json camera_route:latest
 ```
 - service will use it's default config hardcode for any invalid config or config without services